BC-CSCI-1102-S20-MWF12/ps9/README.md

 This is very easy to calculate: just go through each key in the `people` instance variable and get the length of the associated `ArrayList` value that stores the adjacency list.
 Keep track of the actor (or actors) with the longest (max) or shortest (min) adjacency list.

 ### Task 2: Find the most "popular" actors with random walks
-In class we learned that taking a "random walk" on a graph can tell us about the relative popularity of a particular vertex.
+In class we learned that taking a random walk on a graph can tell us about the relative "popularity" of a particular vertex.
 If you randomly follow edges in the graph of actors , you'll notice that you will visit some actors more often than others, no matter where you start off in the graph.
 We can say that those actors are more popular -- they are the Kevin Bacons of our graph.

 I have written code that takes a random walk starting at a given vertex (actor) and ending after a certain number of steps.
 The method returns an `ArrayList` of all of the actors visited on that random walk.